melodyloveless/creativeCoding_fall2026/week2/assignment.md

 - How to publish updates online:
     - Open GitHub Desktop.
 Press 'commit' and 'push origin'.

-Review notes from this week and last for more information/instructions.
+Review notes from this week and last for more information.